Monday through Friday, I have three hours and thirty-five minutes to myself.

 For the record, three hours and thirty-five minutes isn’t a huge chunk of time in the grand scheme.

-But it is indeed “time” and because it isn’t filled with jobs that I need to complete a W-2 form for, it is in question by those outside of my home.
+But it is indeed “time” and because it isn’t filled with jobs that I need to complete a W-2 form for, it is in question by those who reside outside of my home.

-But for those that live in my home, I am still mom.
+But for those that live in my home, I am still mommy.

 I am still keeping the family on schedule, doing all the laundry, volunteering at school, still driving to the practices, coaching teams and making dinner each night.